How to install the groundworks for an artificial grass lawn

 Professionally installed artificial grass groundworks

-Assess the area and your requirements
+We assess the area and your requirements

 What is the current drainage like?

-Do you have a bad weed problem?
+Does the garden have a bad weed problem?

 How much Type 1 aggregate will I need for the job?